 There will inevitably be times when a board member is unhappy with a decision that the condo board makes.
 Although no one expects that member to jump for joy, being a sore loser is both inappropriate and unproductive.
 Still, there are board members who will hold a grudge, display outright resentment or refuse to support a measure that they opposed.
 At its worst, this behavior can lead to dysfunction within the board.

+In business while you may not agree with a decision that is made you would support it because it is expected of you as a professional.
+This is why treating board operations like a business can help avoid long lasting grudges and dysfunction within the board.
 As a board member, you have a responsibility to support the majority decision, even if you voted “no” on a particular motion.
 You made your views known during the discussion period, and now it is time to be a team player.
 If you find that a decision has created conflict among board members, seek assistance from your condo management company, if you are working with one.
-Your community manager can be instrumental in helping your condo board resolve its conflicts by providing an unbiased, third-party perspective.

-Avoid these common mistakes, and you’ll be in a better position to focus on achieving the objectives you’ve been elected to accomplish.
-For more insights into effective board leadership, contact FirstService Residential, Alberta’s leading condominium management company.
+Through the support your property manager provides to the board, you can avoid these common mistakes, putting you in a better position to focus on achieving the objectives you’ve been elected to accomplish.
+For more insights into effective board leaders contact FirstService Residential, Alberta’s leading condominium management company.